modelscope/3D-Speaker/README.md

 ## To be expected :fire:
 - [2024.5] Releasing asnormalization in speaker verification.
-- [2024.5] Releasing multi-modal (semantic module) training recipes.
+- [2024.5] Supporting more effective models.

 ## Contact
 If you have any comment or question about 3D-Speaker, please contact us by